arebruvold/fordefjorden_distribution/README.md

 Small datasets (total metals, SEM-EDS) are included in this repository or in the supplementary of the publication, whereas the SP-ICP-MS data is available on Zenodo, doi: 10.5281/zenodo.6187221.

 ## License
-Code and scripts are for now under a Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+Code and scripts are under a Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.

 Other data are subject to copyright and may not be used without permission.